henry4k/konstrukt/README.md

 Copyright © Henry Kielmann

-Apoapsis is licensed under the MIT license, which can be found in the `LICENSE` file.
+Konstrukt is licensed under the MIT license, which can be found in the `LICENSE` file.

 The project comes bundled with a number of dependencies, each with its own license.